 3. To switch to a different type of mortgage.

-With rates as low as they are today, you may want to look at changing the type of loan you have for one that offers more financial benefits.
+You may want to look at changing the type of loan you have for one that offers more financial benefits.
 Many homeowners have benefited by moving from adjustable-rate mortgages (ARMs) to low, fixed-rate loans with rates that won’t fluctuate over the life of the mortgage.
 Others have looked at switching from one ARM to another with better rates.

 If you have substantial equity in your home but are paying private mortgage insurance (PMI), you might benefit from a refinance.
 It all depends on how much equity you have.
 If your loan-to-value ratio is lower than 80%, refinancing your mortgage could mean that you won't need to pay for PMI – which would significantly lower your payment.
 Contact us for more information.